-Common land: Norway also has a tradition for so called common land – or almenning.
+Common land: Norway also has a so-called common land tradition – or almenning.
 Wikipedia defines this as: «Common land is land owned collectively by a number of persons, or by one person, but over which other people have certain traditional rights, such as to allow their livestock to graze upon it, to collect firewood, or to cut turf for fuel.»

 How the communities were organised in bygd, grend, gard and husmannsplass